 The judge will select a Supreme Champion, Grand Champion, Reserve Grand Champion Senior, Reserve Senior Champion, Junior Champion, and Reserve Junior Champion.
-Also a grand champion trophy will be given to the Grand Champion Female of each breed (Holstein, Jersey, Guernsey, Brown Swiss, Ayrshire, and Milking Shorthorn); these are donated by the Wyoming County Holstein Club, the Niagara Frontier Jersey Cattle Club, Royal-Normandie Farm, Stacia True, Cory and Maryann Almeter.
-Arcade, and the 4-H Dairy Committee.
+Also a grand champion trophy will be given to the Grand Champion Female of each breed (Holstein, Jersey, Guernsey, Brown Swiss, Ayrshire, Heritage Breed Milking Shorthorn); these are donated by the Wyoming County Holstein Club, the Niagara Frontier Jersey Cattle Club, Royal-Normandie Farm, Stacia True, The Almeter Family, Edelweiss Farms and the 4-H Dairy Committee.
 The Junior Champion Supreme Champion plaque is donated by Kish-A-Wa Creamery.
 The Reserve Junior Supreme Champion plaque is donated by Kristen Hess.
 The Supreme Champion plaque is presented in memory of Chris Todd by Nelson and Kay Todd.
 The Reserve Supreme Champion Plaque is donated by Rudgers Registered Jerseys.
 The Reserve Grand Champion Holstein will receive a trophy donated by Reisdorf Bros., and the Reserve Grand Champion Jersey will receive a trophy in memory of Ray Chamberlain, donated by the Chamberlain Family of Wyoming.
-The Junior Champion Holstein will receive a trophy donated by Durfee Hill Farm, Wyoming.
-The Reserve Junior Champion Jersey will receive a trophy donated by Durfee Hill Farm, Wyoming.
-The Reserve Junior Champion Jersey will receive a trophy donated by Gordon and Sue Heineman, Attica.
+The Junior Champion Holstein will receive a trophy donated by Zielenieski Farms, the Reserve Junior Champion will receive a trophy from Upstate Niagara Coop., Inc., the Junior Champion Jersey will receive a trophy donated by Roger and Debbie Ellis and family, in memory of Julius Meyer and the Junior Champion Ayrshire will receive a trophy donated by Gordon and Sue Heineman, Attica.
 The Junior Champion Brown Swiss trophy is donated by the Merlau Bros.
 Dairy Farm.
 The Junior Champion Guernsey trophy is donated by Metro, Rose Kirsch, Realtor.